Haywayaheadshot/javascript-capstone/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Thanks to Microverse for their curriculum
+- Thanks to morning session team
+- Thanks to stand up team

-- Hat tip to anyone whose code was used
+- Thanks to code reviewers
-- Inspiration

 ## 📝 License